 - Determine the clinical effort necessary to achieve a lung cancer diagnosis.

-To translate these results into device development, this project is performing a validation study in a small retrospective review of a prospectively collected sample set of IPN nodules from patients with suspicious IPNs.
-In partnering with NESTcc, the three collaborators contribute large cohorts who have diversity in their geography and lung cancer risks, as well as internationally recognized local expertise in lung cancer biomarker validation.
-This diversity allows for robust discovery and validation of our proposed early lung cancer biomarker and is unique to the NESTcc collaborative.
+To translate these results into device development, this project performed a validation study in a small retrospective review of a prospectively collected sample set of IPN nodules from patients with suspicious IPNs.
+In partnering with NESTcc, the three collaborators contributed cohorts who have diversity in their geography and lung cancer risks, as well as internationally recognized local expertise in lung cancer biomarker validation.
+This diversity allowed for robust discovery and validation of the proposed early lung cancer biomarker and is unique to the NESTcc collaborative.

 View the recording of this Test-Case presentation from the September 2021 RWE² event.